Do you ever freeze up when you get a text that goes, “Hey, I’m depressed.”?

 Author: Samuel Sope

-Hi, I’m Samuel Sope, a B2B copywriter with a specialty in cloud technology and mental health.
+Hi, I’m Samuel Sope, a freelance copywriter and mental health blogger.
 I spend most of my days writing jargon-free marketing contents for clients.
 If I’m not writing, then I’m seated with a cup of coffee watching animes or reading fantasy novels.
 Feel free to send me an email at [email protected]